ElliotGarbus/BackingTrackPlayer/README.md

 Play and Stop use CC#1 to make it easy to set up a midi toggle switch to stop/start.
 Audio loops by default.

+The app uses kivy for the UI, mido for MIDI, and ffmpeg for time-stretching the audio.